DevAgnihotri/MCA_Sem_2/DSA/SingleLL.md

 ---

-## ✅ Operations on Singly Linked List

-## ✅ Operations on Singly Linked List
+##  Operations on Singly Linked List

 The 8 functions created for the singly linked list are: